What’s the best Planning Poker tool in Zoom? or Teams?

 Any questions?
 Raise them below!

-Your potential next step to increase effectiveness:
+Your potential next step to increase your effectiveness in Scrum:

 Would you like to become the best Scrum Master?
 Join our Advanced Online class